jenselg/obfs/README.md

 - encryption options:
   - available algorithms: 'aes256', 'aria256', 'camellia256'
   - key(s) formats:
     - 'key'
         - string
-     -single-level encryption
+        - single-level encryption
     - 'a:sequence:of:different:keys'
         - string
         - multi-level encryption
         - recursive
         - colon-separated values
     - keyfile
         - optional
         - if provided, key property is optional
   - if both key and keyfile are present, both will be used
   - once a data store has been encrypted, you can't start an unencrypted instance on it
   - provided key(s) and/or keyfile must match the key(s) and/or keyfile of an encrypted instance
   - see code for implementation

 ##### Properties: